Tooth-N-Claw/HDMaps/README.md

 # HDM_Python

+# Setup

+- Install requirements with `pip install -r requirements.txt`
+- If running on gpu, then install pytorch

+# Running HDM on platyrrhine teeth

 In order to run, add the data prepared by Rob.
 The data directory should be inside HDM_Python, and needs to be named "platyrrhine".
 The platyrrhine folder should contain: